pawndev/grout/USER_GUIDE.md

 **Unzip Downloads** - When enabled, Grout automatically extracts zipped ROMs after downloading.
 The zip file is deleted after extraction.
 Useful if you prefer keeping ROMs uncompressed.

 **Language** – Grout is localized!
-Choose between English, Spanish, and French.
+Choose from English, Deutsch, Español, Français, Italiano, Português, Русский, or 日本語.
 If you notice an issue with a translation or want to help by translating, please let us know!

 **Advanced** - Opens a sub-menu for advanced configuration options.
 See [Advanced Settings](#advanced-settings) below.